bramleyjl/DnD/ravnica_one_shot/overview.md

 -info from orzhov cleric leads to Rakdos-themed club Keever's Kleavers, was dead man's regular hangout

--Dimir know party is on to them at this point and provoke Rakdos fight -party tracks Dimir agent into the wilds following club fight
+-Dimir know party is on to them at this point and provoke Rakdos fight -party chases down Dimir agent and through him finds the Dimir Safehouse

+## Session 3 - Dimir Safehouse (optional)

-## Act 3 - Discover the Laboratory
+## Session 4 - Discover the Laboratory
 -journey into undercity through gruul lands

 -Gruul encounter (probably a fight)
 -Golgari encounter (diplomacy more possible, can gain temporary ally)

-## Act 4 - Battle at the Lab
--fight actual assassin, scientist, initial test krasis subjects -discover full extent of dimir plot to supplant normal krasii with their own

-## Act 5 - Warn the Simic
--party fights/sneaks/diplomats their way into the heart of Simic territory -big ol' fight with multiple corrupted krasii
--add options for other faction lieutenants to help if party has contacted them earlier?
-(Golgari from undercity, Boros via Tom, Orzhov via Brown)